-Sandbox.shell() for interactive TTY sessions.
-It returns a TerminalSession with raw byte streaming and no output buffering, purpose-built for interactive use.
+Use Sandbox.shell() for interactive TTY sessions.
+It returns a TerminalSession with raw byte streaming and no output buffering, designed for interactive use.
 For batch command execution, use exec() instead.

 Shell session

 shell() always allocates a TTY and enables stdin.
-The returned TerminalSession streams raw bytes (no UTF-8 decode/encode round-trip), making it safe for terminal escape sequences and binary output.
+The returned TerminalSession streams raw bytes with no UTF-8 decode or encode round-trip, making it safe for terminal escape sequences and binary output.

 Send commands and read output

-TerminalSession does not buffer output.
-Stdout and stderr are merged into a single raw byte stream on session.output (there are no separate stdout/stderr attributes on the result).
-Consume session.output continuously; if you stop reading, backpressure from the bounded queue stalls the remote session.
+TerminalSession doesn’t buffer output.
+Stdout and stderr are merged into a single raw byte stream on terminal.output.
+There are no separate stdout or stderr attributes on the result.
+Consume terminal.output continuously.
+If you stop reading, backpressure from the bounded queue stalls the remote session.

 Terminal resize